 MBCT Retreats

-Retreats are immersive experiences in which participants leave home to stay in a location to attend a program.
-Several meditation centers worldwide hold MBCT retreats, including Spirit Rock Meditation Center in Woodacre, CA, Insight Meditation Society in Barre, MA, and Gaia House in Devon, U.K.6 Goals and objectives are the same as in an MBCT group class, but people complete the homework and exercise while at the retreat rather than returning home and doing the activities between meetings.
+Retreats are immersive experiences in which participants stay together to complete the training.
+Goals and objectives are the same as in an MBCT group class, but people complete the homework and exercises while at the retreat rather than returning home and doing the activities between meetings.
 The advantage of a retreat is the full-time presence of the instructor and other participants for support.
 The expense and time commitment may be substantial, however.

 How to Find a Mindfulness-Based Cognitive Therapist or Program